Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 export LD_PRELOAD=/usr/lib64/libstdc++.so.6.0.19
 ```
 We encourage the users and developers to report any issues, including platform incompatibility and failed tests on our GitHub page or directly, by sending us an email.

+## Citation

+If you find this software useful, consider citing

+*Truszkowska, A., Thakore, M., Zino, L., Butail, S., Caroppo, E., Jiang, Z.P., Rizzo, A. and Porfiri, M., 2021.
+Designing the Safe Reopening of US Towns Through High‐Resolution Agent‐Based Modeling.
+Advanced theory and simulations, 4(9) p.2100157.*